CayJ/FoodOrigins/README.md

 # Food Origins

-A web application that helps users find food products based on food category and region of origin.
+A web application that helps users find food products based on category and region of origin.

 ## Description